jaimeiniesta/accesslint-service/README.md

 # accesslint-service

-A web service to check Accessibility on your sites using [accesslint-cli](https://github.com/accesslint/accesslint-cli.js)
+A web service to check Accessibility on your sites using [accesslint-cli](https://github.com/accesslint/accesslint-cli.js).

+Check out the [A11Y rules](https://github.com/dequelabs/axe-core/blob/master/doc/rule-descriptions.md) that are checked.

 ## Dependencies